Military and Overseas Voters

 A mail ballot will automatically be mailed to every eligible UOCAVA voter at your registered mailing address in every election.
 Ballots will be mailed no later than 45 days before the election.

-Mail back your votered ballot in the provided envelope by Election Day.
+Mail back your voted ballot in the provided envelope by Election Day.
 It must be postmarked by this date.
 Your ballot must be received by the Elections Division by the eighth day after Election Day, in order to be counted.

+You also may request an electronic ballot when you register to vote as a UOCAVA voter.
 You will receive an email from EveryOne Counts with a secure link to your unique ballot.

 Download Your Ballot: